Autodesk/bionano-wetLabAccelerator/README.md

 - clean up dirty checks
   - get tool for assessing perf?
   - tx-well when click JSON for protocol
-  - tx-protocol when changing protocl
+  - tx-protocol when changing protocol

+- tx-responseRequest - handle 404 error

 #### Pretty + Nice features

+- groups! ability to lump duplications

-- add in notes / catches etc.
+- add in notes for each container, reference, project, etc. (move away from select)
+  - arrow popover extensions

+- better error messages
   - ngMessages for errors / warnings. in addition to just red boxes

 - abstraction for project / container etc. lists so all update when changed

-- simlpe-sticky jank on element resizing / ability to pin to another element
+- updating tx-refs name -> update protocol references

 - refactor tx-measure
   - need to support input[type] + ideally other input attributes